-Risks to your Corporate Data go far beyond the Patriot Act
+Risks to your Corporate Data go Beyond the Patriot Act

 With the unrelenting trend of consumer applications appearing in the workplace, it becomes easy for employees to gravitate towards the use of services such as Dropbox.
 With over 200 million users, Dropbox is the leading vendor for online file-sharing.
-Dropbox is a great productbut, what works well at home for storing and sharing family pictures, is not the correct solution for your corporate data.
-Dropbox is easy to install and simple to use however, consumer products can present unmanageable risks in terms of security, legal exposure and, commercial loss within a business environment.
+Dropbox is a great product but, what works well at home for storing and sharing family pictures, is not the correct solution for your corporate data.
+Dropbox is easy to install and simple to use, however; consumer products can present unmanageable risks regarding security, legal exposure and, economic loss within a business environment.

 Business owners and IT professionals should consider the following:

 Dropbox is challenging to monitor across multiple PCs and mobile devices.
 As a result, business owners and IT staff are not aware of which devices have Dropbox installed and, are not in control of unmonitored devices using Dropbox that are synching critical data with Corporate PCs.
 As a result, Dropbox can sync, without IT approval, across multiple personal devices.
 These personal devices, particularly mobile devices, can get lost or stolen, dramatically increasing the chance of your data being shared with the wrong people.

 There are three legal exposures to online file-sharing applications, file deletion, and file sharing and being offside of compliance requirements.
 Giving employees the untethered power to permanently delete files will likely put you offside any legal discovery and disclosure requirements.
 Similarly, giving employees the ability to share confidential information will almost certainly put your business offside of many confidentialities and privacy commitments that you have made to clients and other third parties.